 It’s 22 degrees, which is deepest winter out here.
 But I’ve been told the coral on the Ilot Canard is good and I take the water taxi out and brave the cold.
 I’m really glad I did.
 There is some pretty pastel coral with the best assortment of fish I have seen for some time.
 There aresome really colourful monsters lurking down there and eyeing me up.
 Very rewarding, even though I have to speed round before cramp sets in.

 Dinner in Entrecote 360, a panoramic revolving restaurant on the roof of my hotel.
 There are only two choices on the menu, tuna or beefsteak.
 The steak is very good - with excellent fries.

 The Entente Cordiale, New Caledonia

-There’s a board with all the exchange rates on it in the foyer.
-GBP features alongside Singapore, Hong Kong etc. It’s the only currency that has been deleted.
+There’s a board with all the exchange rates on it in the hotel foyer.
+GBP features alongside Singapore, Hong Kong etc. Or it did.
+It’s the only currency that has been deleted.